cockroachlabs/Docker-CRDB/README.md

 ## Pre-Reqs: installation, binaries, tools, certificate generation
 * **Docker, Docker Desktop, Docker-Compose:**
-    Ensure that you install and verify that Docker, Docker Desktop, and Docker-Compose are operational
+    Ensure that you install Docker, Docker Desktop, and Docker-Compose.
+    Verify that these services are operational.
 * **NodeJS:**
     https://nodejs.org/en/ is the homepage for runtimes, binaries.
     Please install this run-time platform if you wish to use Alerts.